 - TAKE OUT ALL YOUR RUBBISH!
 If seen littering you will be disqualified, plus you are putting the future of the race in jeopardy.
 Leave only footprints.

-- There are no road closures on the course therefore normal road rules apply throughout, please move to the left and let faster traffic pass on the right.
+- Staff and medical vehicles will be moving through the course during the race.
+Please be respectful of this and move out of the way as quickly as possible.
+Normal road rules apply throughout, please move to the left and let faster traffic pass on the right.
 Be courteous to all participants.

 - About 500m from the finish line you will need to cross through a Didymo wash station.
-You must bike through the wash station or you will be disqualified.
+You must bike/run through the wash station.
 This has been requested and approved by Bio Security NZ.
 "Didymo growths can adversely affect freshwater fish, plant and invertebrate species by reducing the number of suitable habitats.
 It can form large, thick mats on the bottom of streams, rivers and occasionally on lake edges where there is a wave action.
 It has no human health risk" - Bio Security New Zealand

 Mountain Bike Team Event specific race rules: